ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 }
 </code-example>

-As you can see above we have no typesafety.
+As you can see above we have no type safety.
 We could be feeding this `reducer()` function any kind of parameters.
-So lets fix that shall we ?
+So lets fix that shall we?
 The first thing we are going to do is add something called a union type.
 Union types works in the following way:

 <code-example header="Example union">